matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 yarn hardhat deploy-zksync --script deploy/transferETH.ts
 ```

-Although the error message doesn't give us any concrete reason, it's anticipated that the transaction was reverted like the below:
+Although the error message doesn't give us the specifics, we know it failed because the amount exceeded the limit.
+You should see following output:

 ```shell
 An unexpected error occurred: